Hypersensitivity Nephropathy

 Practice Essentials

-The symptoms of DI-AIN are variable and often not specific; thus, kidney biopsy is required to make a firm diagnosis.
-The classic presentation, mostly induced by antibiotics and accompanied by evident hypersensitivity manifestations (skin rash, eosinophilia, fever) has been largely replaced by oligosymptomatic presentations that require a higher index of suspicion.[2]
+The signs and symptoms of DI-AIN are variable and often not specific; thus, kidney biopsy is required to make a firm diagnosis.
+The classic presentation, mostly induced by antibiotics and accompanied by evident hypersensitivity manifestations (skin rash, eosinophilia, fever) has been largely replaced by oligosymptomatic presentations that require a higher index of suspicion.[3]
 The incidence of DI-AIN appears to be increasing—particularly in the elderly, in whom kidney biopsy is underused and identification of the offending agent may be complicated by polypharmacy.
-Because rapid drug discontinuation may improve prognosis, the possibility of DI-AIN should always be considered in a patient with acute kidney injury.[1]
+Because rapid drug discontinuation may improve prognosis, the possibility of DI-AIN should always be considered in a patient with acute kidney injury.[2]

 Background

-Acute interstitial nephritis (AIN) was brought to prominence as a pathological entity by an 1898 treatise that described 42 patients with the disorder.[16]
+Acute interstitial nephritis was brought to prominence as a pathological entity by an 1898 treatise that described 42 patients with the disorder.[4]
 During the preceding century, acute interstitial nephritis had primarily been reported in association with scarlet fever, but the 1898 report confirmed the disease as a separate and significant clinical entity.

 Infections were the predominant etiology of acute interstitial nephritis until the middle of the 20th century, when the widespread availability of antibiotics altered the usual course of most common infections.
 This change markedly decreased the prevalence of infection-related acute interstitial nephritis, but, in an ironic twist, antibiotics dramatically increased the rates of drug-induced acute interstitial nephritis.